cerico/macfair/docs/NEWCOMPUTER.md

 # NEWCOMPUTER

-Sets up the host machine, ready to run the other roles
+Sets up another machine, typically a debian computer such as a VPS or raspberry pi.

 ## What it does